 I have been experimenting with some site diagrams of the existing conditions of Long Wharf in Boston.
 I am mostly interested in introducing texture and depth to diagrams that are typically presented in a more simplified manner using solid colors and no gradients.
-Don’t get me wrong, I am a big fan of the “BIG” type diagrams which essentially strip down the graphics to the bare essentials to explain a concept.
+Don’t get me wrong, I am a big fan of the “BIG” type diagrams which essentially strip down the graphics to the bare essentials to explain a concept of pharmacy.
 However, I want to go to the other extreme and see what kind of diagrams can be generated using lots of texture and shading.

 Above is a composite image of several different diagrams layered together.
 Below are the individual diagrams.
 The goal was to give a slightly different graphical look to each diagram but have the whole series feel as if it came from the same family.
 These were all generated from one Photoshop file, but with different color overlays and levels of saturation applied to each.